4.2.2. Customs, excise and environmental control

 Extra-fiscal control is also supported by filters based on risk analysis, which determines a documentary control based on the verification of certificates and authorisations issued by competent bodies, or a physical control to declare that the goods due to be dispatched coincide with those declared.

-Table nº 35.
-Results of documentary controls and physical examinations of goods in Customs New window .
+Table No. 35.
+Results of documentary controls and physical inspections of goods at Customs New window .

 Regardless of the declaration procedure used (normal or simplified), the ability to identify legitimate, and therefore low-risk trade, allows the customs authorities to focus their limited resources on those operators who represent a greater risk, thereby facilitating legitimate trading.

-In this context, in 2008 the figure of the authorized economic operator ( OAS ) came into force, a trusted operator who, after meeting a series of requirements, will be able to benefit from customs simplifications and facilitation of security.
+In this context, in 2008 the figure of the authorized economic operator ( AEO ) came into force, a trusted operator who, after fulfilling a series of requirements, may benefit from customs simplifications and security facilitations.
 Currently, in the EU there are more than 11,000 certified companies and international mutual recognition agreements have been signed with some countries, which not only strengthens the security of the entire logistics chain, but also facilitates trade.
 In addition, the approach adopted by the World Customs Organisation is being consolidated, which responds to the business community's desire to avoid the proliferation of regulations and to standardise all customs protection procedures.
 The EU has adopted mutual recognition agreements for the Authorized Economic Operator regime with Japan, the United States, Switzerland, Norway and the People's Republic of China.

-Spain has 869 of these Operators, having granted this condition in 2018 to 59 new operators.
+Spain has 869 of these Operators, having granted this status in 2018 to 59 new operators.

-Furthermore, during 2018, a total of 33,283 containers, both import and export, were scanned to verify that the declared cargo coincided with the radiographic image obtained from the inside of the container and checking for the possible existence of double bottoms or hidden compartments.
+In addition, during 2018 a total of 33,283 containers, both import and export, were scanned to verify that the declared cargo matched the radiographic image obtained from the inside of the container and to check for the possible existence of double bottoms or hidden compartments.
 X-ray checks have also continued to be put in place in order to detect possible illegal trafficking of nuclear and radioactive materials, as well as contaminated goods.

 Special Taxes intervention and management